s-cb/Betterflye-Content-Management-System/Documentation/Deployment.md

 ### Server:

-System has been designed to be server independent, will work on any server operating system – linux, windows, etc. This is because the team does not know the target server system.
-All we know is AWS
+System has been designed to be server independent, will work on any server operating system – linux, windows, etc.

 ### File structure: